fnproject/docs/fdks/fdk-java/examples/async-thumbnails/README.md

 ## Code walkthrough

 The entrypoint to the function is specified in `func.yaml` in the `cmd` key.
-It is set to `com.fnproject.fn.examples.ThumbnailsFunction::handleRequest`.
+It is set to `com.example.fn.ThumbnailsFunction::handleRequest`.

 The class `ThumbnailsFunction` has a constructor [which reads configuration data](../../docs/FunctionConfiguration.md) to obtain the details of the storage server host, username and password: